Bermuda Aquarium, Museum and Zoo: Exhibits and other facilities

 The South American Aviary is one of the oldest exhibits in the facility.
 Visitors can walk through the aviary to see many exotic bird species native to the tropics.

 The Caribbean Pink Flamingos exhibit shows flamingos in a natural outdoor lake setting.

 The Islands of the Caribbean exhibit showcases animals from the Caribbean islands, and is a large flight cage in which the animals are allowed to roam free.
 Visitors are confined to a path, but will get to see the animals close up and in their natural habitat.

 The Islands of Australasia exhibit is a large indoor exhibit that showcases animals from Australia and Asia.

 The Friends of Madagascar exhibit displays animals from Madagascar, most of which can be found only in Madagascar because they developed in isolation on one of the largest islands in the world.

 The Local Tails exhibit showcases animals that are native to Bermuda, or have been introduced into the island.
 It includes a 95-gallon tabletop tank where visitors can touch the animals.

 Conservation

 The facility participates in four Species Survival Plans (SSP) as of 2009: golden lion tamarin, Matschie's tree kangaroo, Oriental small-clawed otter, ring-tailed lemur.
-In addition, it is in the population management program for a number of other species: Galapagos tortoise, Haitian slider, harbor seal, Parma wallaby, Prevost's squirrel, red-necked wallaby, roseate spoonbill, scarlet ibis.
+In addition, it is in the population management program for a number of other species: Galápagos tortoise, Haitian slider, harbor seal, Parma wallaby, Prevost's squirrel, red-necked wallaby, roseate spoonbill, scarlet ibis.